Dual Enrollment for Home School Students

 3. Written verification of each student’s enrollment in a home education program in the Pasco or Hernando County school district.
 This information is available by contacting the Home Education office of the county school district:

-After completing and returning the Articulation Agreement, the agreement must be approved and signed by PHSC’s District Board of Trustees before a term begins in order for students to be eligible to enroll in classes.
+After completing and returning the Articulation Agreement, the agreement must be approved and signed by PHSC’s District Board of Trustees before a term begins for students to be eligible to enroll in classes.
 Once approved, a signed copy of the Articulation Agreement will be emailed to the home school or non-public/private school.

 The Articulation Agreement will be in effect from the date signed by PHSC through the end of that academic year’s summer term in accordance with the dates published in the current College Catalog and Student Handbook.